pradeepbbl/chef-aws-volume/README.md

  		action [ :create ]
 	end

-The below recipe will only the the given vloume id
+The below recipe will only attach the the given vloume id

 	aws_volume_ebs_volume "db_ebs_volume" do
 		volume_id "vol-d6af1dd3"